Fawlty Towers: Episodes

 We had an idea for a plot which I loved.
 Basil was finally invited to Spain to meet Manuel's family.
 He gets to Heathrow and then spends about 14 frustrating hours waiting for the flight.
 Finally, on the plane, a terrorist pulls a gun and tries to hijack the thing.
 Basil is so angry he overcomes the terrorist, and when the pilot says, "We have to fly back to Heathrow" Basil says, "No, fly us to Spain or I'll shoot you."
 He arrives in Spain, is immediately arrested, and spends the entire holiday in a Spanish jail.
 He is released just in time to go back on the plane with Sybil.

 It was very funny, but I couldn't do it at the time.
 Making "Fawlty Towers" work at 90 minutes was a very difficult proposition.
 You can build up the comedy for 30 minutes, but at that length there has to be a trough and another peak.
 It doesn't interest me.
 I don't want to do it.

 Cleese also may have been reluctant because of Connie Booth's unwillingness to be involved.
 She had practically retreated from public life after the show finished (and had been initially unwilling to collaborate on a second series, which explains the four-year gap between productions).

 The decision by Cleese and Booth to quit before a third series has often been lauded as it ensured the show's successful status would not be weakened with later, lower-quality work.
 Subsequently, it has inspired the makers of other shows to do likewise.
 Ricky Gervais and Stephen Merchant refused to make a third series of either The Office or Extras, citing Fawlty Towers short lifespan.
 Rik Mayall, Ben Elton and Lise Mayer, the writers behind The Young Ones, which also ran for only two series (each with six episodes), used this explanation as well.
 Victoria Wood also indicated this influenced her decision to limit dinnerladies to 16 episodes over two series.

-The origins, background and eventual cancellation of the series were later humorously referenced in 1987's The Secret Policeman's Third Ball in a sketch in which Hugh Laurie and Stephen Fry present Cleese—whom they comically misname "Jim Cleese"—with a Dick Emery Lifetime Achievement Award ("Silver Dick") for his contributions to comedy, then launch into a comical series of questions regarding the show, including Cleese's marriage and divorce from Booth, innocently ridiculing Cleese and reducing him to tears, to a point at which he gets on his knees and crawls off the stage while crying.
+The origins, background and eventual cancellation of the series were later humorously referenced in 1987's The Secret Policeman's Ball in a sketch in which Hugh Laurie and Stephen Fry present Cleese—whom they comically misname "Jim Cleese"—with a Dick Emery Lifetime Achievement Award ("Silver Dick") for his contributions to comedy, then launch into a comical series of questions regarding the show, including Cleese's marriage and divorce from Booth, innocently ridiculing Cleese and reducing him to tears, to a point at which he gets on his knees and crawls off the stage while crying.